The Best Auto Insurance Companies 2026

 Factors That Impact Your Auto Insurance Rate

 Your ZIP code is one of the most significant rating factors.
-In 2026, more than half of U.S. states are projected to see rate decreases, with Iowa leading at -6.19% and Minnesota at -5.29%.
-However, 19 states will see increases — New Jersey tops the list at 10.46%, followed by Nevada at 6.42% and California at 6.13%.
-The national average rate change is approximately 0.67–1% upward.
+In 2026, the national average rate change is just 0.67% — the smallest year-over-year increase since 2022.
+More than half of U.S. states are projected to see rate decreases, with Iowa leading at -6.19% and Minnesota at -5.29%.
+However, 19 states will see increases — New Jersey tops the list at +10.46%, followed by Nevada (+6.42%) and California (+6.13%).
+Some states are facing even steeper hikes in early 2026, with Oregon, Maryland, and Utah seeing increases of 8–21% in Q1–Q2.
+To understand whether your state is seeing relief or additional pressure, see our car insurance rate decrease opportunities guide.

 Age, Driving History, and Vehicle Type